Skip to main content

 As a WSOp (ISR) you will be responsible for equipment to produce tactical and strategic intelligence to support the war fighter and military commanders.
 This can involve tasks such as detecting submarines or hidden enemy artillery positions.

-Linguist (LG) interpret and analyse foreign language radio transmissions, playing a vital role in protecting the security of the UK and her allies, directly providing real-time intelligence support to the battlespace.
+Aircrew Linguists/Air Signallers (SIG) interpret and analyse foreign language radio transmissions, playing a vital role in protecting the security of the UK and her allies, directly providing real-time intelligence support to the battlespace.

-WSOp Multi-Engine (ME) Air Loadmaster (ALM)
+WSOp Air Mobility: Air Loadmaster (ALM)

-As a WSOp (ME) ALM, you will be responsible for assisting in the safe operation of a large transport aircraft to ensure the effective delivery of freight and personnel in support of the war fighter and military commander’s intent.
+As a WSOp ALM, you will be responsible for assisting in the safe operation of a large transport aircraft to ensure the effective delivery of freight and personnel in support of the war fighter and military commander’s intent.

 This can be achieved by air-land or air-drop operations requiring you to lead in preparing the safe loading, transport, dispatch and delivery of your payload to achieve mission success.

-WSOp Multi-Engine (ME) Mission Systems Operator (MSO)
+WSOp Air Mobility: Mission Systems Operator (MSO)

-As a WSOp (ME) MSO you will coordinate and control air-to-air refuelling activity on Voyager, managing the safe and timely provision of fuel to fast jets and other airborne assets on operations, whilst monitoring and supporting the air picture using sophisticated communication systems.
+As a WSOp MSO you will coordinate and control air-to-air refuelling activity on Voyager, managing the safe and timely provision of fuel to fast jets and other airborne assets on operations, whilst monitoring and supporting the air picture using sophisticated communication systems.

 WSOp Rotary Wing (RW) Crewman (CMN)